Sole Survivor Policy: Examples

 Before the Sole Survivor Policy was officially implemented in 1948, several occasions occurred when sole survivors were excused from active service.

 In World War II, four brothers of the Borgstrom family, Elmer, Clyde, and twins Rolon and Rulon, were all killed within a few months of each other in 1944.
 Their parents then successfully petitioned for their fifth son Boyd, who was also on active duty, to be released from service.
 Their sixth son, Elton, who had not yet reached conscription age, was exempted from military service.

 The three Butehorn brothers of Bethpage, New York, Charles, Joseph, and Henry, were all deployed during World War II.
 After Charles was killed in action in France in November 1944 and Joseph was killed in action in the Pacific in May 1945, Henry, who was serving with the Army Air Forces in Italy, was ordered home by the War Department.
-The "Veterans of Foreign Wars" post in Bethpage is named after their sacrifice.
+The Veterans of Foreign Wars post in Bethpage is named after their sacrifice.

-In the case of the Niland brothers, U.S. intelligence believed that all but one of four siblings were killed in action.
+In the case of the Niland brothers, US intelligence believed that all but one of four siblings were killed in action.
 The eldest brother, Technical Sergeant Edward Niland, of the U.S. Army Air Forces, was later found to have been held in a prisoner of war camp in Burma.
 The Academy Award–winning film Saving Private Ryan, directed by Steven Spielberg, was loosely based on the Niland brothers' story.

 Both the Borgstrom and Butehorn incidents occurred before the Sole Survivor Policy was put into effect in 1948.
 They, along with the deaths of all of the Sullivan brothers in 1942, helped lead to it.

 Jason and Nathan Hubbard joined the Army after their brother Jared had died in Iraq in 2004.
 In 2007, Nathan died in a helicopter crash.
 Military officials ordered Jason home shortly after.

 Jeremy, Ben, and Beau Wise served in active combat roles in the Afghan War.
 Jeremy, a former Navy SEAL, was at a CIA base as a military contractor and was killed in 2009 when a suicide bomber attacked the base.
 Later in 2012, Ben, an Army Special Forces combat medic, was seriously wounded in Afghanistan and died of his injuries six days later at Landstuhl Regional Medical Center.
-Beau was deployed in Afghanistan with the Marines at that time and was immediately relieved of combat duties and returned to the United States.
+Beau was deployed in Afghanistan with the Marines at the time and was immediately relieved of combat duties and returned to the United States.